RazvanML/reco-link/_posts/2015-11-04-Compare-linkages.md

 All but the first list take the pivot parameter into consideration.
 For example if the pivot is set to the left entity, then the second list is composed of the left entity records only matched in the first iteration.

-The previous post shown a 100% correct linkage by using two methods, first was using the name column only while the second employed all the available data.
+The previous post has shown a 100% correct linkage by using two methods, first was using the name column only while the second employed all the available data.
 Although the two methods yielded the same result, the confidence levels were
 different: